lorniu/pdd.el/docs/task-and-async-await.md

 *  After register, `pdd-then` returns a *new* `pdd-task`.
 You can call `pdd-then` again and again on new task, so a **task chain** is created.
 Values (on success) or errors (on failure) propagate through this chain.
 *  If an `on-fulfilled` callback returns another `pdd-task`, the chain automatically waits for *that* inner task to settle, and its result (or error) is passed down the main chain.
 This **flattens nested callbacks**.
 This is the biggest benefit of using tasks.

-As you can see, the core functions are `pdd-task`, `pdd-resolve`, `pdd-reject` and `pdd-then`, they almost compose everything.
+As you can see, the core functions are `pdd-task`, `pdd-resolve`, `pdd-reject` and `pdd-then`.
 Also there are some auxiliary helpers or utilities, they are necessary for different scenarios:
 *  `pdd-signal`: Sends a signal to a task, usually used to cancel a task as `(pdd-signal task 'cancel)`.
 *  `pdd-chain`: A convenience function built on `pdd-then` for simplifying sequential task chains.
 *  `pdd-all`, `pdd-any`, `pdd-race`: Manage multiple concurrent tasks.
 *  `pdd-delay`, `pdd-expire`, `pdd-interval`: Utilities integrating Emacs timers with tasks.

-*  `pdd-async/await*`: Provides syntax sugar for a more synchronous-looking style when working with tasks, just like what ts/c# done.
+There is also a *async/await* syntax sugar for more synchronous-looking style just like those in TS/C#:
+*  Wrap code with macro `pdd-async`, and use `await` to _wait for result asynchronously_.
+*  Helper macro `pdd-let*` is a shorthand for `(pdd-async (let* (...)))`, which is too often used.
+*  Some limitations are exist, such as currently does not support `loop await` syntax.

 Explain with some codes:
 ```emacs-lisp